Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ### Agent Loop Graph

 Handles the LLM tool-execution cycle within each plan step.
 Cyclic graph that repeats until the LLM responds with text or the iteration limit is reached.
+When a skill has `requiresApproval` enabled and checkpointing is active, `interruptBefore("execute_tools")` pauses the graph before tool execution, allowing human review via the approval endpoint.

 ```
 START -> call_llm -> conditional -> execute_tools -> call_llm (cycle)